Continue reading on DataGuidance with:

 7.9.
 Special categories of personal data

-The processing of personal data relating to criminal convictions, coercive procedural measures, or administrative sanctions may be carried out only by or under the control of public authorities, within the limits of their competences and on the conditions set by laws regulating these areas (Article 8(1) of the Law on Personal Data).
-In addition, before processing the data, the controller may be required to perform DPIA (see the section on DPIAs above).
+The processing of personal data relating to criminal convictions, coercive procedural measures, or administrative sanctions may be carried out only by or under the control of public authorities, within the limits of their competencies and on the conditions set by laws regulating these areas (Article 8(1) of the Law).
+In addition, before processing the data, the controller may be required to perform a DPIA (see the section on DPIAs above).

 7.10.
 Controller and processor contracts

-When data processing is carried out by a processor, the Law on Personal Data obliges the controller to choose a processor providing sufficient guarantees in respect of the technical security and organisational measures governing the intended processing, and that can ensure compliance with such measures (Article 30(2) of the Law on Personal Data).
+When data processing is carried out by a processor, the Law obliges the controller to choose a processor that provides sufficient guarantees with respect to the technical security and organizational measures governing the intended processing, and that can ensure compliance with such measures (Article 30(2) of the Law).

-The carrying out of processing by way of a processor must be governed by a contract or a binding legal act on the processor, which stipulates in particular (Article 30(3) of the Law on Personal Data):
+The carrying out of processing by way of a processor must be governed by a contract or a binding legal act on the processor, which stipulates in particular (Article 30(3) of the Law):

-- the controller's obligation to implement appropriate technical and organisational measures to protect personal data against the destruction, loss, alteration, blocking, disclosure, or access of personal data, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing are incumbent on the processor.
+• the controller's obligation to implement appropriate technical and organizational measures to protect personal data against the destruction, loss, alteration, blocking, disclosure, or access of personal data, in particular where the processing involves the transmission of data over a network, and against all other unlawful forms of processing are incumbent on the processor.

 8. Data Subject Rights